Face-Off at the Insulin Corral

 We are always fighting battles.
 We dose, we eat, then we wait.
 Then sometime after the meal, the glucose and insulin meet.

 In a perfect world, they will blend in perfect harmony.
-If so, your CGM line will not budge.
+If so, your continuous glucose monitor (CGM) line will not budge.
 But more likely, the two will duke it out for supremacy.
 Your numbers will go up or down.

 This got me thinking….